A 12th century masterpiece awaits you at Kilkea Castle, located one hour south of Dublin in the county of Kildare, Ireland.

 A dinner at The Bistro includes a selection of soups, appetizers, hearty salads, traditional Irish main courses, and dessert.

-Notable dishes are their Seafood Chowder served with Brown Soda Bread; Superfood Salad with broccoli, quinoa, avocado, pomegranate, feta, and spiced nuts; Honey and Soy Stir Fry with honey & soy dressed noodles, spring onions, chili, and sesame; Bangers & Mash with Kildare Farm gourmet sausages, whole grain mustard mash, and red onion jam; and the Wild Board T-Bone with wholegrain mustard crushed potatoes, and red onion jam.
+Notable dishes include their Seafood Chowder served with Brown Soda Bread; Superfood Salad with broccoli, quinoa, avocado, pomegranate, feta, and spiced nuts; Honey and Soy Stir Fry with honey & soy dressed noodles, spring onions, chili, and sesame; Bangers & Mash with Kildare Farm gourmet sausages, whole grain mustard mash, and red onion jam; and the Wild Board T-Bone with wholegrain mustard crushed potatoes, and red onion jam.

 For dessert, the one that takes the crown is the Salted Caramel Pot with caramel sauce and vanilla ice cream, also highly recommended by the staff.